irrealis/notes/181217-1243-mst_vocab-scraper_flashcards.md

 - As from Friday, for vocab scraper:
   - Start with Scrapy tutorial.
   - Then look at wiring up Selenium/Chrome.
-  - Make a new "scraper" profile in Chrome.
-Connect to my credentials.
-  - Use this profile in Scrapy/Selenium/Chrome setup.
+  - Use "irrealis" profile in Scrapy/Selenium/Chrome setup.
   - Learn about and enable caching.
   - Manually setup first exploratory scrape: word lists.
     - **Is there a natural word-list identifier on the vocab site I can use as a database primary ID?**